Best Wireless Internet Providers

 Monthly data allotment

 Most fixed-wireless internet plans have a monthly data allotment, which is inconvenient if you’re used to unlimited internet plans.
-Since data is channeled through a tower, there’s a limited amount of bandwidth the providers can offer in any given area.
-Fixed-wireless providers measure out the data to each customer to help ensure that there’s enough bandwidth to go around to all their customers.
+Since data is channeled through a tower, providers can offer limited bandwidth in any given area.
+Fixed-wireless providers measure out the data of each customer to help ensure that there’s enough bandwidth to go around to all their customers.

-For example, Rise Broadband offers plans with set data allotments each month, starting around 50 GB per month and going up to 500 GB per month.
+For example, Rise Broadband offers plans with set data allotments each month, starting around 50 GB and going up to 500 GB per month.

-If you go over the data cap, you can expect to be charged a data overage fee.
+You can expect to be charged a data overage fee if you go over the data cap.
 Extra data doesn’t roll over into the next month.

 • Rise Broadband data overage charge: $5.00 for every 10 GB (after reaching your data cap)

-Despite having a data cap, fixed-wireless internet plans are cheaper than satellite internet service and they often offer more data.
-So if you have a choice between the two, fixed-wireless is usually the best choice.
+Despite having a data cap, fixed-wireless internet plans are cheaper than satellite internet service and often offer more data.
+So, if you have a choice between the two, fixed-wireless is usually the best choice.

 How to check your monthly data usage.